-- c.
+c.
 Meet performance threshold on at least two advanced academics (AP or IB programs) assessments at any point in the student's high school career.
-One of these assessments must be a Math assessment and one of these assessments must be an ELA, Science, or Social Studies assessment.
 At least one of these courses must be a Math course.
-For Advanced Placement (AP) assessments, scoring a 3 or higher, International Baccalaureate (IB) Diploma Programme assessments, scoring a 4 or higher. - d.
-Meet the College and Career Readiness Benchmarks on the SAT, PSAT, or ACT: - i.
+For Advanced Placement (AP) assessments, scoring a 3 or higher, International Baccalaureate (IB) Diploma Programme assessments, scoring a 4 or higher.

+- d.
+Meet the College and Career Readiness Benchmarks on the SAT or ACT: - i.
 To meet the College and Career Readiness Benchmarks on the SAT, as defined by the College Board, students must earn a score of at least 480 on the Reading and Writing section AND earn a score of at least 530 on the Mathematics section. - ii.
-To meet the College and Career Readiness Benchmarks on the PSAT/NMSQT or PSAT 10, students must earn a score of at least 480 on the Reading and Writing section AND earn a score of at least 530 on the Mathematics section. - iii.
 To meet the College Readiness Benchmarks on the ACT, as defined by the ACT, students must earn a score of at least 18 on the English section AND earn a score of at least 22 on the Mathematics section. - e.
 Obtain a score of "Advanced At Target" on both the Math and English/Language Arts Dynamic Learning Maps Alternate Assessments. - i.
 Participation in the Alternate Assessments is reserved only for students with the most significant cognitive disabilities, who have been determined by their IEP teams as eligible to participate in the Alternate Framework. - ii.
 Note that participation in the Alternate Assessments is never a decision to be made based on administrative convenience or outside of the IEP team process, as students participating in the Alternate Framework are participating in a program of study that is more likely to result in earning a Certificate of Program Completion rather than a Maryland High School Diploma. - iii.
 Please see the "Dynamic Learning Maps (DLM) Mathematics, ELA and Science / Alternate Assessments" page on MSDE's website for more information on the DLM assessments.
-Please see the "Guidance for IEP Teams Working with Students with the Most Significant Cognitive Disabilities: Assessment and Eligibility for the Alternate Framework" document for more information about the Alternate Framework. - f.
-Earn Silver or better on the ACT WorkKeys National Career Readiness Certificate (NCRC) assessment. - g.
+Please see the "Guidance for IEP Teams Working with Students with the Most Significant Cognitive Disabilities: Assessment and Eligibility for the Alternate Framework" document for more information about the Alternate Framework. - Earn Silver or better on the ACT WorkKeys National Career Readiness Certificate (NCRC) assessment. - g.
 Earn a state-approved Industry-Recognized Credential, aligned with a Career and Technical Education and/or Comprehensive Arts pathway. - h.
 Complete the high school level of a registered apprenticeship program. - i.
 Earn a score of at least 50 on the ASVAB